<em>Ligularia</em>, leopard plant: to plant, to grow and to care for

 - Common name Ligularia

-- Soil type cool, even wet, humus-bearing, deep
+- Soil type fresh, even moist, humus-bearing, deep

-Ligularia are herbaceous perennial plants, comprising about 150 species, mostly from eastern and central Asia.
-Many species occur in China, as well as Japan and Siberia.
-They grow there on moist, marshy soils, at the edge of watercourses and in wooded areas.
+Ligularia are herbaceous perennial plants, comprising around 150 species, originating mainly from eastern and central Asia.
+Many occur in China, as well as Japan and Siberia.
+They grow there on wet, marshy soils, at edges of watercourses, and in wooded areas.
 A few species grow in Europe.
-In France, in the wild, only Ligularia sibirica is found, mainly in the Massif Central.
+In France, in the wild, only Ligularia sibirica is found, mainly in Massif Central.

-Ligularia belong to the large family Asteraceae, like daisies, oxeye daisies, sunflowers and asters.
+Ligularia belong to large family Asteraceae, like daisies, oxeye daisies, sunflowers and asters.
 These plants have the particularity of bearing flowers gathered in heads!
-What looks like a single flower is actually a multitude of tiny, reduced flowers, usually tubular florets at the centre and ligulate florets on the outside.
-Asteraceae correspond to the former family Compositae.
+What appears to be a single flower is actually a multitude of tiny, reduced flowers, generally tubular florets in centre and ligulate florets on outside.
+Asteraceae correspond to former family Compositae.

-The genus Farfugium (for example Farfugium japonicum) is very close to Ligularia.
-These perennials also bear large, rounded leaves and heads of yellow flowers.
-Ligularia are also close to senecios (Ligularia tangutica is a synonym of Senecio tangutica).
+Genus Farfugium (for example Farfugium japonicum) is very close to Ligularia!
+These perennials also bear large rounded leaves and yellow flower heads.
+Ligularia are also close to senecios (Ligularia tangutica is synonym of Senecio tangutica).

-Ligularia comes from Latin ligula: ligule, referring to the shape of the small outer florets of the head, narrow and elongated.
+Ligularia comes from Latin ligula: ligule, referring to shape of small outer flowers of head, thin and elongated.

 Ligularia stenocephala: botanical illustration

-Ligularia are large plants that can reach up to 2 m in height!
-They form broad clumps but can take several years, generally three years, to reach full development and really expand.
+Ligularia are large plants that can reach up to 2 m tall!
+They form wide clumps, but can take several years, generally three years, to reach full development and truly bulk up.

-They then offer a flowering in heads, as in daisies, oxeye daisies or asters!
-A head looks like a single flower but actually groups a profusion of tiny, rudimentary flowers.
-Flowers at the centre are tubular, those on the outside are ligulate.
+They then produce a flowering in heads, as with oxeye daisies, daisies or asters!
+A head looks like a single flower but actually groups a profusion of tiny rudimentary flowers.
+Central florets are tubular (tube-shaped), outer florets are ligulate.

 Flowers are yellow, sometimes orange.
-They bring brightness to the garden — all the more so because they are mainly planted in woodland, in shaded areas.
-Centre of heads is yellow or brown, generally darker than outer florets.
+They bring brightness to the garden — especially as they are mainly planted in woodland, shady areas…!
+Head centres are yellow or brown, usually darker than outer florets.

-Flowers are often carried on darker stems.
-These can be black or very dark (as in Ligularia stenocephala ‘The Rocket’), creating a superb contrast and adding graphic interest!
+Flowers are often borne on darker stems.
+These can be black, very dark (as in Ligularia stenocephala ‘The Rocket’), which offers a superb contrast and adds graphic impact!

-In summer, inflorescences emerge above foliage.
+In summer, Ligularia inflorescences rise above foliage.
 They can take two very different forms, depending on variety!
-Thus, they can be very airy, with erect, long and slender clusters bearing countless small flowers (as in Ligularia przewalskii), giving a rather vaporous aspect.
-Flowering can also be compact and low, offering a few large heads carried close to the foliage (Ligularia dentata).
-In this case, flowers are gathered not in clusters but in flattened bouquets (corymbs).
+Thus, they can be very airy, with erect, long and fine clusters, grouping countless small flowers (as in Ligularia przewalskii), giving a rather vapourous aspect.
+Flowering can also be compact and low, offering a few large heads held close to foliage (Ligularia dentata).
+In that case, flowers are gathered not in clusters but in flattened bouquets (corymbs).

-Ligularia are melliferous, much appreciated by bees and butterflies.
+Ligularia are melliferous, appreciated by bees and butterflies.

-Flowering of Ligularia dentata (photo Krzysztof Ziarnek) / Detail of a head of Ligularia dentata (photo Bff) / Erect, slender flower clusters of Ligularia przewalskii (photo Kor!An)
+Flowering of Ligularia dentata (photo Krzysztof Ziarnek) / Detail of a head of Ligularia dentata (photo Bff) / Erect, fine clustered inflorescences of Ligularia przewalskii (photo Kor!An)

-Ligularia offer impressive foliage, which is decorative even without flowers!
+Ligularia produce an impressive foliage, which is decorative even in absence of flowers!
 Foliage is generous, ample, very large, and can measure up to 35 cm in length.
-Leaves are fairly rounded and generally cordate at the base (heart-shaped).
+Leaves are fairly rounded, generally cordate at base (heart-shaped).
 They can also be palmate.
-Veins are strongly marked, giving the leaf a more or less puckered aspect.
-Edge of the lamina is generally dentate, more or less deeply.
+Veins are strongly marked, giving leaf a more or less puckered aspect.
+Lamina edge is generally dentate, more or less deeply.

-Because Ligularia have dense and ample foliage, weeds struggle to grow… which limits weeding!
+Because Ligularia have dense, ample foliage, weeds struggle to grow… which limits weeding!

-Foliage is massive, imposing… except for some species that offer deeply divided leaves, such as Ligularia tangutica!
+Foliage is massive, imposing… except for some species, which offer deeply divided leaves, like Ligularia tangutica!

-Leaves are borne on a long petiole, generally darker than the lamina.
+Leaves are borne on a long petiole, generally darker than lamina.

-Ligularia have large basal leaves, cordate or triangular, often dentate; and cauline leaves (inserted on the stems), smaller.
-The latter are alternate, arranged one after another.
-They become progressively smaller towards the top of the stems.
+Ligularia have large basal leaves, cordate or triangular, often dentate; and cauline leaves (inserted on stems), smaller.
+These are alternate, placed one after another.
+They become progressively smaller towards top of stems.

-Leaves are often dark green but can also be purple, with varying shades.
-Variety ‘Pandora’ seems to have the darkest foliage, almost black purple.
-When foliage is dark, it offers a striking contrast with golden-yellow flowering, highlighting it perfectly!
+Leaves are often dark green, but can also be purple, with various tones.
+Variety ‘Pandora’ appears to have darkest foliage, almost black-purple.
+When foliage is dark, this creates a remarkable contrast with golden-yellow flowering, perfectly highlighting it!
 Leaf colour can also change over time.
-It is quite common for leaves to be purple at first, then turn green later.
-In Ligularia dentata ‘Desdemona’, leaves become green on the upper surface but remain purple on the underside.
+It is quite common for leaves to be first purplish, then turn green later.
+In Ligularia dentata ‘Desdemona’, leaves become green on upper surface but remain purple beneath.

 Foliage of Ligularia is deciduous.
 It disappears in autumn and reappears in spring.